RetroAchievements/docs/docs/developer-docs/flags/addaddress.md

+---
+title: Understanding and Using AddAddress
+description: Learn how to effectively use the AddAddress flag to modify memory addresses for conditions, understand pointer types, calculate offsets, and chain pointers for advanced achievement creation.
+---

 # `AddAddress`

 `AddAddress` modifies the memory address(es) of the following condition by the calculated value.
 It works similar to [`AddSource`](/developer-docs/flags/addsource), but modifies the address, not the resulting value.
 Additionally, it affects addresses on both sides of the condition.